Place Vendôme (film): Cast

+Production

+Principal photography began on 23 June 1997 and completed on 26 September 1997.

 Reception and critical response

 On review aggregator Rotten Tomatoes, Place Vendôme holds an approval rating of 85%, based on 20 reviews, and an average rating of 6.6/10.
 On Metacritic, the film has a weighted average score of 74 out of 100, based on 18 critics, indicating "Generally favorable reviews".

 In the New York Times, David Kehr wrote, "despite its many flaws, the film never loses its focus on its fascinating central figure.
 Grandly suffering, grandly triumphant or just plain grand, Ms. Deneuve is a spectacle to behold."
 Lisa Nesselson of the Variety Magazine said that the film is "an elaborate and elegant suspenser that gives Catherine Deneuve plenty of leeway to act up a storm, "Place Vendome" features coveted gemstones, the no-nonsense factions that want them and a woman's revised take on her own destiny, played out against luxurious backdrops".

 Roger Ebert gave the film a score of 3.5 out of 5.